chenlonggang/Adaptive-CSA/README.md

 			   countSearch is a baseline,it's absolutely right!
 	2014.10.10:The size function is ok,it seems right.And add compressRatio function
 	2014.10.11:EveryThing seems right now.
 For highlyrepetive data,the block size is bigger,it is good to speed,and do little harm to query's speed.
+	2014.10.11:Adjust the threshold,so the block-size is more reasonable.This work
+	           is closed temporary,goodbye!